mdhiggins/sickbeard_mp4_automator/README.md

 NZBGet Setup
 --------------
-1. Copy the script NZBGetPostProcess.py to NZBGet's script folder. (default location is ~/downloads/scripts/)
+1. Copy the script NZBGetPostProcess.py to NZBGet's script folder.
+    - Default location is ~/downloads/scripts/
 2. Start/Restart NZBGet
-3. Configure {NZBGETPOSTPROCESS}
+3. Configure NZBGETPOSTPROCESS
-    - Access NZBGet's WebUI (default `localhost:6789`)
+    - Access NZBGet's WebUI
+        - Default `localhost:6789`
     - Go to `Settings`
     - Select `NZBGETPOSTPROCESS` option at the bottom of the left hand navigation panel and configure the options
         - `MP4_FOLDER` - default `~/sickbeard_mp4_automator/` - Location of the script.
 Use full path with trailing backslash.